KaileyLiou/sigma-orionis-dbnets/README.md

 ## Project Overview

-- Applied DBNets2.0 to σ Orionis protoplanetary disks.
+- Applied DBNets2.0 to σ Orionis protoplanetary disks
-- Analyzed 11 candidate gaps.
+- Analyzed 11 candidate gaps
-- Compared inferred properties with the published DBNets2.0 population.
+- Compared inferred properties with the published DBNets2.0 population
-- Generated the figures used in our research poster.
+- Generated the figures used in our research poster

 ## Background